tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When an enemy scores a critical hit against you, it must reroll the attack and you can teleport somewhere nearby you can see after the attack.
 If the attack deals fire damage, the attack misses instead (no reroll required).

 **Quirk:** Ravenousness.

 ---

+#### Hame of the Tunnel Panther

+Daily

+Once per full heal-up, while wearing this cloak, you may send forth your mind as the shadow of a tunnel panther.
+In this trance, your mind roams around the surrounding area, and you wake knowing the answer to one of the following questions (GM’s choice!) (champion: 2 questions; epic: 3 questions):

+- What is the biggest monster in the area?
+- Where is a foe that we encountered signs of earlier?
+- Where does the air smell foulest?
+- Where does the air smell freshest?
+- Where is the nearest source of clean water?
+- Where is the best ambush site?

+**Quirk:** Lurks melodramatically and speaks as if pouncing.

+---